Rep. Julie Johnson Sells Off Shares of Mondelez International, Inc. (NASDAQ:MDLZ)

 Representative Julie Johnson (D-Texas) recently sold shares of Mondelez International, Inc. (NASDAQ:MDLZ).
-In a filing disclosed on December 11th, the Representative disclosed that they had sold between $1,001 and $15,000 in Mondelez International stock on November 13th.
-The trade occurred in the Representative’s “CHASE BROKERAGE ACCOUNT (3935)” account.
+In a filing disclosed on December 11th, the Representative disclosed that they had sold between $1,001 and $15,000 in Mondelez International stock on November 3rd.
+The trade occurred in the Representative’s “MERRILL LYNCH LONG TERM GROWTH” account.

 Representative Julie Johnson also recently made the following trade(s):